Phoenix VA Healthcare System Substance Use Disorder Treatment Program

 Phoenix VA Healthcare System Substance Use Disorder Treatment Program - Phoenix, AZ

-Phoenix Va Healthcare System Substance Use Disorder Treatment Program is an addiction and mental health treatment center located at 650 East Indian School Road, Building 31 in the 85012 zip code in Phoenix, AZ.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program is a dual diagnosis treatment center located at 650 East Indian School Road, Building 31 in the 85012 zip code in Phoenix, AZ.
 It is operated by the U. S. Department of Veterans Affairs.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides prescribes suboxone, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include counseling for substance abuse, brief intervention services and counseling for trauma victims.
-Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides long-term rehab, one year inpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance abuse.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
+Some of the treatment approaches used by Phoenix Va Healthcare System Substance Use Disorder Treatment Program include motivational incentives, counseling for trauma victims and brief intervention.
+Phoenix Va Healthcare System Substance Use Disorder Treatment Program provides one year inpatient rehab, IOT and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.

 Address: 650 East Indian School Road, Building 31, Phoenix, AZ 85012